cboursnell/crb-blast/README.md

 CRB-BLAST
 =========

-A Ruby Gem for Condition Reciprocal Best BLAST
+A Ruby Gem for Conditional Reciprocal Best BLAST (Aubry et al. 2014, accepted at PLoS Genetics).

+### Installation

+You'll need Ruby v2.0 or later.
+If you don't have Ruby, we suggest installing it with [RVM](http://rvm.io).

+To install CRB-BLAST, simply use rubygems:

+`gem install crb-blast`

+### Usage

+CRB-BLAST can be run from the command-line as a standalone program, or used as a library in your own code.

+#### Command-line usage

-When this gem is install it can be run from the command line with
+CRB-BLAST can be run from the command line with:

 ```
 crb-blast